BergQuester/bergquester.github.io/_posts/2019-04-03-preparing-your-company-for-remote-work.md

 * **Use video, not voice, chat** - Voice is great; however, video chat is better.
 Video chat allows people to get to know each other's expressions and better read people's thoughts via non-verbal communication.
 It's been said that non-verbal communication makes up more than half of communication, so it is vital that you do not cut that portion out.
 Keep in mind that sometimes voice is the only option for a participant.
 [Slack](https://slack.com) is fine for quick 1-on-1 meetings.
 For other meetings, I have found that [Zoom](http://zoom.us) is by far the most reliable service.

 * **Provide proper audio equipment** - Speaking of voice, make sure that people have both a good microphone and headphones.
-Preferably with noise cancelation.
 A good microphone helps people's voice come through clearly and headphones cut the annoying echo that plagues many chat sessions.
+Preferably, audio equipment will use noise cancelation and avoid BlueTooth.
 Make judicious use of the mute button to help cut unneeded noise when you are not talking.
 Mic and headphones are changing all the time, so do your research and experiment with what sounds the best.

 * **Set expectations on remote working space** - Whether an employee works from home, a coffee shop, a coworking space, or in the office, the area they use needs to be appropriate.
 Such a space is reasonably quiet, with no echo, and visually pleasing to your employee and on camera.
 Avoid backlighting as cameras struggle with it and will show the person in shadow!